 Our OTC and prescription prenatal vitamin products are generally variations of the same product with slight modifications in formulation and marketing.
 The primary difference between our OTC and prescription prenatal vitamin products is the source of payment.
-Purchasers of our OTC prenatal vitamin products pay for the product directly while purchasers of our prescription prenatal vitamin products pay for the product primarily via third-party payers.
-Both OTC and prescription prenatal vitamin products share the same marketing support team utilizing similar marketing techniques.
+Purchasers of our OTC prenatal vitamin products pay for the product directly while purchasers of our prescription prenatal vitamin products share the same marketing support team utilizing similar marketing techniques.
 As of January 1, 2017, we decided to focus on selling our prescription vitamins and ceased manufacturing and distributing our OTC product lines, except for Iron 21/7, which sales have declined steadily over time resulting in immaterial sales.